Xacrolyte/massilerge/README.md

-# massilerge
+# Massilerge

-A mass mail merger
+A simple appscript to fascilitate mass mailing, sorting, and merging all inside Gmail.